Mozzarella Baked Rigatoni

 - 3 cups Marinara Sauce (I used a 32 oz jar of Rao's)

-- 2 12-ounce packages String Cheese, cut to fit into each noodle
+- 2 12-ounce packages of String Cheese, cut to fit into each noodle

 - 1/2 cup Grated Parmesan Cheese